yanetniguse/Smart-Meal-Planner-Based-on-Dietary-Preferences-org/README.md

 # Smart Meal Planner Based on Dietary Preferences 🥗

 ## Overview 🌐
+## Live Demo 🚀

+You can try out the project live here: [Smart Meal Planner - Live Demo](https://smart-meal-planner-based-on-dietary.onrender.com/)

+Feel free to explore and test the app! 🥗🍲

 The **Smart Meal Planner** is an intelligent web application designed to help users plan meals based on their unique dietary preferences, health conditions, and specific fitness goals.
 By leveraging **Flask** and **Python**, this solution provides personalized meal plans, health-based recommendations, and interactive tools to support users on their journey to optimal health and wellness. 💪🍏